 On Broadway he designed the set for the 2018 Tony-winning revival of Lynn Ahren's and Stephen Flaherty's Once On This Island at Circle in the Square for which he received Henry Hewes, Drama Desk and Tony Award nominations, set and costumes for the acclaimed Deaf West revival of Duncan Sheik and Steven Sater’s Spring Awakening (Brooks Atkinson) and set for the Broadway premiere of Sam Shepard’s Fool For Love (Friedman).

-His work has been presented at major theaters around the US including Center Theatre Group, The Humana Festival, The Old Globe, Huntington Theatre Company, Dallas Theatre Center, Actor's Theatre of Louisville, Williamstown Theatre Festival, Baltimore Center Stage, Deaf West / Wallis Annenberg Center, Shakespeare Theatre D.C., Denver Center Theatre Company, Cincinnati Playhouse in the Park, South Coast Rep., Woolly Mammoth, Two River Theatre, Goodspeed Musicals, The Studio Theatre D.C., Trinity Rep., Yale Opera, Chautauqua Theatre Company, Signature Theatre Company, and others.
+His work has been seen at major theaters around the US including Center Theatre Group, The Geffen Playhouse, The Humana Festival, The Hollywood Bowl, The Old Globe, Huntington Theatre Company, Arena Stage, Dallas Theatre Center, Actor's Theatre of Louisville, Williamstown Theatre Festival, Baltimore Center Stage, Deaf West / Wallis Annenberg Center, Shakespeare Theatre D.C., Denver Center Theatre Company, Cincinnati Playhouse in the Park, South Coast Rep., Baltimore Center Stage, Woolly Mammoth, Two River Theatre, Goodspeed Musicals, The Studio Theatre D.C, Yale Opera, Long Wharf Theatre, Chautauqua Theatre Company, Signature Theatre Company, and others.

 Dane has served on the advisory committee for Lincoln Center Theatre's LCT3 and as a guest artist / guest designer at Yale School of Music, The Juilliard School, NYU, Carnegie-Mellon University, Interlochen Arts Academy, The University of Western Sydney and NIDA.
-He is currently on the faculty at Purchase College and is a guest lecturer at Fordham University.
+He is on faculty at Purchase College and is a guest lecturer at Fordham University.

-Dane won a 2017 Obie Award for Sustained Excellence of Set and Costume design and has been nominated for a Drama Desk Award, 4 American Theatre Wing Henry Hewes Design Awards, an Ovation Award (LA) and a Sydney Theatre Award as well as numerous regional accolades.
+Dane won a 2017 Obie Award for Sustained Excellence of Set and Costume design and has been nominated for a Tony Award, 2 Drama Desk Awards, 8 American Theatre Wing Henry Hewes Design Awards, an Ovation Award (LA) and a Sydney Theatre Award, as well as numerous regional accolades.